 What platforms does TunnelBear support?

 TunnelBear offers apps for Windows, macOS, iOS, Android, and browser extensions for Chrome and Firefox.
+Expressvpn for edge: how to use ExpressVPN on Microsoft Edge, setup guide, features, tips, and troubleshooting 2026

 Can I use TunnelBear to stream Netflix or other streaming services?

 It can work on some servers, but it isn’t always reliable for streaming.
 If you rely on VPNs to access streaming libraries, you may need to test multiple servers or consider alternatives with stronger streaming support.
-J edgar movie review-inspired guide to the best VPNs for privacy, streaming, and security

 Does TunnelBear offer a free plan?